How to Answer “Why Do You Want to Leave Your Current Job?”

 5. Incompatibility with Career Goal

-“Working with XYZ company has been an amazing experience.
-I have been with them for the past 2 years but I wish to advance my career now.
-Sadly, there’s no room for advancement in my current position.
+Sample Answer: Working with XYZ company has been an amazing experience.
+I have been with them for the past 2 years.
+However, I wish to advance my career now.
+Unfortunately, there’s no room for advancement in my current position.
 Based on your job vacancy, I think it’s the perfect fit for me and I have the experience to succeed in the position.

 6. In Search for a Better Workplace

-“At the time I started working with (company name) I was newly wedded.
-However, since then I have had two kids which requires more of my time.
-It has been great working with my current company but the work schedule is tight.
-Your company offers a flexible work time which is well suited to my current situation, in addition to that I possess the qualifications for the position.
+Sample Answer: At the time I started working with (company name), I was newlywed.
+However, since then, I have had two kids, and they require more of my time.
+It has been great working with my current company.
+However, the work schedule is tight.
+Your company offers a flexible work schedule, which is well suited to my current situation.
+In addition to that, I possess the qualifications for the position.

 7. Want a Shorter Commute